 Category: ISO-25012/Data Efficiency

-Statement: Resources developed for the solution’s system(s) MUST succinctly convey information for the consumer to understand sufficiently to support making an informed decision to take an action.
+Statement: Resources developed for the solution’s system(s) must convey information to the consumer so they can make an informed decision on what action to take.

 Rationale: Efficiency is based on change occurring, requiring an action being taken, that should be informed.

-Details: Resources can succinctly start by describing what they are for, followed by what [value] to expect from giving attention to them, before proceeding with the information requiring communication, ending with describing what actions are recommended to take.
-Remember that the domain of ITC is the domain of communicating Information efficiently between parties, using Technology -- not the subset of Technology itself.
+Details: Resources should start by describing what they are for, followed by what [value] to expect from giving attention to them, before proceeding with the information requiring communication, ending with describing what actions are recommended to take.
+Remember that the domain of ITC is the domain of communicating Information efficiently between parties, using Technology, not the subset of Technology itself.

 Prompts: …